zerosuxx/vaultwarden-sso/test/oidc/README.md

 ## To force rebuilding the VaultWarden image

-Use `docker-compose --profile VaultWarden up --build VaultWarden`.
+Use `DOCKER_BUILDKIT=1 docker-compose --profile VaultWarden up --build VaultWarden`.

 If after building the `Keycloak` configuration is not run, just interrupt and run without `--build`